 The relevant Corporate Director has full authority to act in managing the Critical Incident.
-In respect of critical incidents both in and out of hours, the relevant Corporate Director has the authority to commit resources from any Department to resolve the incident without the need to undertake consultation with the Corporate Director who normally has responsibility for such services or resources.
+In respect of critical incidents both in and out of hours, the relevant Corporate Director has the authority to commit resources from any directorate to resolve the incident without the need to undertake consultation with the Corporate Director who normally has responsibility for such services or resources.

-The relevant Corporate Director has the ultimate authority to meet the Council's responsibility for managing the critical incident.
 The Corporate Director may be supported by a Critical Incident Management Team (see 4.4 below).